Ramnath2001/kriyadocs-hackathon/README.md

 The rest of the python files were used for testing and developing solutions for the given rules.

 The following are the basic requirements for running the app.py is:
-  -python 3.7 or above must be used
+1. python 3.7 or above must be used
-  -pyrebase library must be installed. pip install pyrebase4 is the command for installing this library.
+2. pyrebase library must be installed. pip install pyrebase4 is the command for installing this library.
-  -pyMuPDF library must be installed. pip install PyMuPDF is the command for installing this library.
+3. pyMuPDF library must be installed. pip install PyMuPDF is the command for installing this library.
-  -flask library must be installed.
-Command for installing - pip install Flask -and a few additional libraries must be installed with this command - pip install pymupdf-fonts
+4. flask library must be installed.
+Command for installing - pip install Flask
+5. and a few additional libraries must be installed with this command - pip install pymupdf-fonts

 The application uses firebases for uploading files to the server.